2025 Annual Conference header with SAP sponsor

 Dart LindsleyDart Lindsley

-Advisor to Google’s People Experience Function and Author of “Reimagining Work as a Product”
+CEO of 11fold, former advisor to Google’s People Experience function, and Author of HBR Article Reimagining Work as a Product

 Dart Lindsley offers a provocative, systems-oriented reimagining of how work is designed.
-As Head of Global Process Excellence in People Operations at Google and co-author of the HBR article Reimagining Work as a Product, Dart draws on his business architecture expertise to reframe work as an intentional product crafted for the employee experience.
+As former Head of Global Process Excellence in People Operations at Google and co-author of the HBR article Reimagining Work as a Product, Dart draws on his business architecture expertise to reframe work as an intentional product crafted for the employee experience.
 His top-ranked podcast, Work for Humans, explores this intersection of meaning, systems, and the future of work.
 With a unique perspective shaped by careers in both the literary arts and tech leadership, Dart challenges conventional HR models to help organizations better serve their people.

 Executive Conversation Hosts